anseki/htmlclean/README.md

 * [Grunt](http://gruntjs.com/) plugin: [grunt-htmlclean](https://github.com/anseki/grunt-htmlclean)
 * [gulp](http://gulpjs.com/) plugin: [gulp-htmlclean](https://github.com/anseki/gulp-htmlclean)

-Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML/SVG.
+Simple and safety cleaner without changing the structure to minify HTML/SVG.
-This differs from others in that this removes whitespaces, line-breaks, etc. as much as possible.

 ## Removing

 htmlclean removes the following texts.

 + The leading whitespaces, tabs and line-breaks, and the trailing whitespaces, tabs and line-breaks.
 + The unneeded whitespaces, tabs and line-breaks between HTML/SVG tags.
 + The more than two whitespaces, tabs and line-breaks (suppressed to one space).
 + HTML/SVG comments.
++ The unneeded whitespaces, tabs and line-breaks, meaningless zeros, numbers, signs, etc. in the path data of SVG (e.g. `d` attribute of `path` element).

-For example: The more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed.
+For example, the more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed:

 * Before